 Traditional Semester Courses

 These courses meet once a week for 15 weeks.
 One-credit-hour courses meet for 50 minutes, two-credit-hour courses for 1 hour and 40 minutes, and three-credit-hour courses for 2 hours and 40 minutes.
 Classes are usually scheduled on Mondays and Tuesdays, both during the day and in the evening.
-The Seminary offers traditional semester-long courses each Fall and Spring.
+The Seminary and Graduate School offer traditional semester-long courses each Fall and Spring.

 One-Week Intensive Courses

-This program provides a one-day-a-week format that allows students with advanced standing to complete the MAR degree with a concentration in Pastoral Leadership in two years.
+This program provides a one-day-a-week format that allows students to complete the MAR degree with a concentration in Leadership Studies in an appropriate time frame.
 These classes typically meet on Thursday evenings.

 Indianapolis Extension Site